How Long Should You Walk When Working at a Treadmill Desk?

 Start With a Stroll

 Most people find their sweet spot to be somewhere between one and two hours at a time before changing back to a sitting or standing position.
-We surveyed our customers from Sitless online store and found that the majority of the treadmill desk users walked for 2-3 hours per day, 4-5 days per week.
+We surveyed a group of users and found that the majority of the treadmill desk owners walked for 2-3 hours per day, 4-5 days per week.

 Remind yourself frequently of the doctors’ adage, “The best position to be in is the next one,” and change it up often.
 If you have two walking sessions, two standing sessions, and two sitting sessions during your workday, you’ll have just about perfected your regiment.
 And, of course, don’t forget to get plenty of stretching exercises in to relax your muscles and improve blood flow.